 Picture: red deer stags rutting in Richmond Park.
 Click here for more October butterfly, insect and deer rut photos.

 The first half of October sees the climax of the red deer rut that starts in late September.
-Good places to observe this are Richmond Park, Windsor Great Park and the Knepp Wildlands south of Horsham.
+Good places to observe this are Richmond Park, Bushy Park, Windsor Great Park and the Knepp Wildlands south of Horsham.
 Here dominant males gather harems of females (or rather the females gather round the male – it is they who choose where to be) and mate with them, while seeing off any challengers.

 The red deer males mark their territory in many ways, the most noticeable of which is their loud roar.
 The louder and deeper the roar, the more attractive they are to females.
 Younger males who fancy their chances tend to linger just out of range of the dominant males, looking for a chance to challenge, or waiting for the dominant male to get tired (it being an exhausting business defending a harem and one which gives the dominant male little time to eat or sleep).
 Females can, and sometimes do, change their mind about the male they have chosen and just wander off.